 This Chocolate Pear Pudding is perfect for winter as it's so cosy and comforting.
 It's rich and decadent and super easy to make.
 Serve it with a dollop of freshly whipped cream or vanilla ice cream for a luxurious treat.

-Another self-saucing pudding brilliant for winter is my tangy and vibrant Lemon Delicious.
+Another pudding brilliant for winter is my tangy and vibrant Lemon Delicious and my cosy Eve's Pudding which is an apple layer topped with a fluffy sponge.

 Jump to: